 Why do this problem?

-makes a very good introduction to algebraic thinking, however, it also begins very simply so everyone can make a reasonable start.
+This problem makes a very good introduction to algebraic thinking, however, it also has a very accessible starting point so everyone can begin.

-You could start by giving all the group some interlocking cubes and asking them to make a stick of seven.
+You could start by giving all the group some interlocking cubes (or Lego blocks) and asking them to make a stick (or tower) of seven.
 Then tell them to break their stick into two pieces and hold one piece in each hand.
 Ask how they have done this and write the various ways on the board and then enquire if there are any other ways that it could have been done.
-Is there a way that the results can be organised better?
+How will they know that they have

 After the introduction, learners could work in pairs on finding the number of ways that sticks of six, eight and nine cubes can be broken into two pieces.
-Then they should record their findings.
-Supply squared paper for those who wish to record using it.
+Look out for ways that pairs record their findings clearly, keeping track of what they have tried, and using their recording to help them know whether they have found all possibilities.
+You could share some of these recordings in a mini

 When learners feel ready to generalise they can go on to working out the number of ways with $20$, $50$ and $100$ cubes and then ANY number of cubes.